tianyikillua/code_aster_on_docker/README.md

 where `-ti` stands for an interactive process and `--rm` means the container will be automatically removed when it exits, in order to save disk space.

-2. If you also want to share your current working directory into the container (for instance, use `as_run` to launch a `.comm` simulation file along with all the other data files, prepared in the current directory):
+2. If you also want to share your current working directory into the container (for instance, use `as_run` to launch a `.comm` simulation file along with all the other data files, prepared in the current directory)

 ```sh
 docker run -ti --rm -v $(pwd):/home/aster/shared quay.io/tianyikillua/code_aster